phillip-haydon/Sourceget-Documentation/nugit.org/index.markdown

 #Nugit

-Welcome to NuGit.
+Welcome to Nugit.
 The next evolution in [NuGet](http://nuget.org).

-Add open source to your next project faster via NuGit.
+Add open source to your next project faster via Nugit.
 Integration with Github means you always have access to the latest commits.
 By leveraging NuGet's package management features with our automated pacakge creation, distributing your open source has never been easier!

+To view the packages hosted by Nugit just add our [package feed](/help/add-feed) `http://nugit.org/nuget` to your list of Nuget feeds.

 ##How easy is it?
 Just [add a repo](/user/repos) and you're done.